How to Build a Detailed Facebook Insights Report

 Who is the recipient of your Facebook Insights Reports?

 Consider this important question: Who will be the target recipient of your reports?
-Your answer will determine how your report will look like.
+Your answer will determine how your Facebook reports will look like and what kind of reporting tool you use.

 We’ve taken the time to create a reporting walkthrough that would satisfy an internal marketing team’s needs.
 It will contain some deep engagement metrics, conversion rates, top-performing posts of the month, and other page insights.